inkel/fallen/README.md

   def self.run
     while running?
       puts "Time is on my side...
-Yes it is.." sleep 666
+Yes it is..." sleep 666
     end
   end